Creciunel/Electrospinning-device/README.md

 <p>To use the electrospinning device:</p>
 <ol>
-  <li>Connect the high voltage source components according to the provided schematics.</li>
+  <li>Connect the high voltage source to 220V.</li>
   <li>Connect the Arduino Mega to the components and upload the provided source code.</li>
-  <li>Use the ILI9341 screen with touch to control and monitor the electrospinning process.</li>
+  <li>Use the LCD screen with encoder to control and monitor the electrospinning process.</li>
   <li>Adjust the settings as needed and start the electrospinning process.</li>
   <li>Monitor the output and make adjustments as necessary.</li>
 </ol>